 With many older adults reducing their exercise levels, they may feel they do not have to be concerned about dehydration.
 But in truth, up to 31% of seniors are diagnosed with dehydration, due in part to the body's normal aging.
 And the benefits of helping older adults stay hydrated are immense: fewer falls, better orthopedic rehab, and less risk of bladder cancer.
-Thus, when providing elderly home care to a senior, it is important to make sure the person being cared for is staying hydrated.
+Thus, when providing senior home care to a senior, it is important to make sure the person being cared for is staying hydrated.

 Help older loved ones avoid dehydration by watching for these early warning signs:

 If not dealt with promptly, increased dehydration can lead to:

 During hot weather, it’s crucial to ensure your older loved ones get a fair amount of clear, uncarbonated, non-alcoholic liquids throughout the day – especially plain water.
 Call the physician immediately if you think your loved one might be suffering from dehydration.
 Midnight Sun Home Care, the personal care assistant Anchorage Alaska families trust, can provide the care needed to help your senior family member thrive.
 Contact us today to learn more about what we can do for you.